×

 • Attend a Drive-In Horror Movie Showing

-• Go See A Famous Rock Band Perform (COMPLETE)
+• Go See A Famous Rock Band Perform (COMPLETE) (BOC)

-• Go See A Local Rock Band Perform
+• Go See A Local Rock Band Perform (Does my own count?)

 • Get Snake Bite Piercings